LucDuponcheelAtGitHub/PSBP/README.md

 - In the definition of `creational_αfγ`, the initial value of type `α` is used by `αaβfγ`.
 - In the definition of `sequential_αfγ`, the initial value of type `α` is not used by `βfγ`.

-Formalizing this difference using specifications `Creational` and `Sequential` is an essential aspect of gaining progressive insight into what programming is all about.
+Being able to formalize this difference using specifications, in this case `Creational` and `Sequential`, is an example of gaining progressive insight into what programming is all about.
+In this case into what "intermediate value creation" is all about.

 ### `def if_`